huit/cloud-boot-camp-linux-ex1/README.md

    - 1 Web Server Instance in the us-east-1a Availability Zone
    - 1 RDS Instance PRIMARY us-east-1d
    - 1 RDS Instance SECONDARY us-east-1a
+   -

+### Demonstration of Resiliency

+Demonstrate that the site remains up and responsive to the following failures:
+ * Failure of the master RDS instance
+ * Failure of an individual instance
+ * Failure of ALL object in a given availability zone.
+ * BONUS:
+ * Show aws update command